C.D. FAS: 2000s

-They failed to win three titles in a row, after losing the 2003 Clausura semi finals match against Luis Angel Firpo in penalties.
-However they were able to win 14th title and 3rd title in 3 years, defeating their archrival C.D.
-Aguila in penalties.
+They failed to win three titles in a row, after losing the 2003 Clausura semi-finals match against LA Firpo in penalties.
+FAS would make it to the Apertura 2003 Final as they faced their arch-rivals CD Aguila.
+CD Aguila were within one minute of winning 2–1 on extra-time.
+However, Williams Reyes on a chilena would tie the game sending it to penalties.
+FAS would go on to win their 14th title which was their third in three years.
+Additionally, FAS would win the Apertura 2004, Clausura 2005, and Apertura 2009.

 2010s to present

 After a small drought, On 20 December 2009 FAS won their 19th title defeating arch rival Aguila 3-2 thanks to goals for Josué Flores, Juan Carlos Moscoso and own goal by Mexican Arturo Albarrán.

-Its been more than a decade since FAS last won a championships, despite making five different finals including Clausura 2011 (Falling against Alianza), Clausura 2013 (Firpo), Apertura 2013 (Isidro Metapan), Apertura 2015 (Alianza) and Apertura 2019 (Alianza).
+It's been more than a decade since FAS last won a championships, despite making five different finals including Clausura 2011 (Falling against Alianza), Clausura 2013 (Firpo), Apertura 2013 (Isidro Metapan), Apertura 2015 (Alianza) and Apertura 2019 (Alianza).

 FAS progressed to the final in December 2019, where they faced the Alianza for the third time in decade; FAS was ultimately defeated in Alianza by a score of 1–0.

 FAS won the Clausura 2021 Championship defeating (Alianza) on penalty shootout, after a 1-1 Draw in regular time, winning the club the 18th title.